USEPA/CMAQ/DOCS/Release_Notes/simple_halogen_chemistry.md

 [Golam Sarwar](mailto:sarwar.golam@epa.gov), U.S. Environmental Protection Agency

+**>>COMMENT<<**  I made a handful of changes.
+I'm a bit confused by all of the related halogen entries.
+Do they all need their own separate release notes, or can this body of work be combined into a single release note?
+It seems like we did this work incrementally through our build process, but realistically they do not seem to be so separate that they cannot be combined.
+Similar comments will apply to the aerosol line of research.
+TLS 25 Jun 2019

 ## Brief Description
 Halogen chemistry can be an important sink for ozone over oceanic areas from interactions with sea spray.
 A simple halogen-mediated first-order ozone loss was initially developed by using hemispheric CMAQ results obtained with and without detailed bromine/iodine chemistry for summer months.
 The detailed bromine/iodine chemistry has recently been updated and hemispheric model simulations were completed with and without the updated bromine/iodine chemistry for an entire year.
 The simple halogen-mediated first-order ozone loss is developed using the annual hemispheric CMAQ results obtained with and without full bromine/iodine chemistry.
 The revised halogen-mediated first-order rate constant for ozone loss (units=s<sup>-1</sup>) as a function of atmospheric pressure P (units=atm) is: